Jzjsnow/navi-complexity/README.md

 	* Shenzhen (sz): 8 snapshots.
 - surveydata: 272 subway trips with known routes and duration through questionnaires in the three studied cities.
 - flow_official: the official ridership of the Beijing subway for May 2019.
-- src_data: basic information used to initialize the code.
+- src_data: basic information used to generate the figures.
 - output: output data used to generate the figures in the paper.

 ### Data description
 See [README_for_data.md](https://github.com/Jzjsnow/navi-complexity/blob/main/README_for_data.md) for detail.